-White chocolate is also rich in calcium.
+White chocolate is also high in calcium.
 It has a similar calcium content to milk chocolate.
 White chocolate has 199 mg of calcium per 100g.
 A serving has about 56 mg of calcium, or 5.6% of the DV.

 Dark chocolate may impair calcium absorption!

 Actually, we absorb only 5% of calcium from oxalate-rich foods.
 Other common foods high in oxalate are spinach, collard greens, sweet potatoes, rhubarb, and beans.
+Avoid consuming these foods with foods high in calcium, like dairy.

 How much calcium do we need a day?